Yaachaka/C_book_solutions/Chap17_Advanced Uses of Pointers/knkcch17readme.txt

 	p = duplicate(str) ;

-would allocate space for a string of the same length as str.copy the contents of stx into the new string, and return a pointer to it.
+would allocate space for a string of the same length as str, copy the contents of str into the new string, and return a pointer to it.
 Have duplicate return a null pointer if the memory allocation fails.

 @@@@ Exercise 3 (Section 17.3): knkcch17e03: Write the following function: